-Our short-term liquidity requirements consist primarily of funds necessary to pay for operating expenses and other expenditures directly associated with our properties, including:
+Our short-term liquidity requirements consist primarily of funds necessary to pay for operating expenses and other expenditures directly associated with our hotel properties, including:

-- recurring maintenance and capital expenditures necessary to maintain our properties in accordance with brand standards; - interest expense and scheduled principal payments on outstanding indebtedness; - distributions necessary to qualify for taxation as a REIT; and - capital expenditures to improve our properties, including capital expenditures required by our franchisors.
+recurring maintenance and capital expenditures necessary to maintain our hotel properties in accordance with brand standards;

+- · interest expense and scheduled principal payments on outstanding indebtedness; and - distributions necessary to qualify for taxation as a REIT.

-We expect to meet our short-term liquidity requirements generally through net cash provided by operations, existing cash balances and, if necessary, short-term borrowings under our unsecured revolving credit facility and proceeds from our recent underwritten public offering of common shares.
-On May 22, 2014, the Company completed an offering of 9,200,000 common shares generating gross proceeds of approximately \$243.3 million and proceeds, net of underwriters' discounts and other offering costs, of approximately \$232.7 million.
+We expect to meet our short-term liquidity requirements generally through net cash provided by operations, existing cash balances and, if necessary, short-term borrowings under our unsecured \$300.0 million revolving credit facility, of which \$300.0 million was available at December 31, 2015, or proceeds from public offerings of common shares.

 Our long-term liquidity requirements consist primarily of funds necessary to pay for the costs of acquiring additional properties and redevelopments, renovations, expansions and other capital expenditures that need to be made periodically with respect to our properties and scheduled debt payments, at maturity or otherwise.
 We expect to meet our long-term liquidity requirements through various sources of capital, including our unsecured revolving credit facility and future equity (including OP units) or debt offerings, existing working capital, net cash provided by operations, long-term hotel mortgage indebtedness and other secured and unsecured borrowings.
-However, there are a number of factors that may have a material adverse effect on our ability to access these capital sources, including the current state of overall equity and credit markets, our degree of leverage, the value of our unencumbered assets and borrowing restrictions imposed by lenders, general market conditions for REITs, our operating performance and liquidity and market perceptions about us.
-The success of our business strategy will depend, in part, on our ability to access these various capital sources.